 Discern different lesions with dermoscopy.

-Physician Assistant Credit This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint provider-ship of Medical Education Resources (MER) and Dermatology Refresher Symposium.
+Physician Credit This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint provider-ship of Medical Education Resources (MER) and Skin Cancer Symposium®.
 MER is accredited by the ACCME to provide continuing medical education for physicians.
-MER designates this live activity for a maximum of 13 hours of AMA PRA Category 1 Credit(s)™.
+MER designates this live activity for a maximum of 15 hours of AMA PRA Category 1 Credit(s)™.

-Nurse Practitioner Credit Nurse practitioners may receive a maximum of 13 hours of AMA or AANP PRA Category 1 Credit(s)™.
+NP Credit NPs may receive a maximum of 15 hours of AMA or AANP PRA Category 1 Credit(s)™.